Reflection is one of the most powerful and transformative powers we have within us.

 3. Know That You are Building Your Brand – and Reputation Matters

-I’m not saying to keep our thoughts and opinions to yourselves, but the complete opposite.
+I’m not saying to keep your thoughts and opinions to yourself, but the complete opposite.
 We ought to have the courage to get off the sidelines and onto the playing field.
-We should not imprison who we truly are and what we believe – never silence our heart.
-Speak up about the things that matter.
-And don’t ever be a bystander.
+We should not imprison who we truly are and what we believe – we shall never silence our heart and, instead, speak up about the things that matter.
+And we shall never be a bystander.

 Choose doing what feels right in your heart over what’s easy or fast.
 Know what your values are, and put them into practice.
 And, whatever decisions you make, do it for the right reasons.
 You’ll see that by doing so, you will attract those people whose values are aligned with yours and you will build an authentic and engaging brand everyone wants to support.